Pa1mantri/Current_Starved_VCO_IHP/README.md

 ## Conclusion

  In this work, a VCO with enhanced frequency performance is presented.
 The circuit achieves a maximum frequency of 1 GHz while consuming only 1.65 mW of power from a 3.3 V DC supply.
 The center oscillation frequency, currently 550 MHz, is primarily influenced by transistor sizing.
 These results highlight the potential of the proposed VCO design for integration into phase-locked loops (PLLs) requiring energy efficiency and a wide tuning range.
+Future integration of this VCO with a charge pump and loop filter will complete the PLL design, enabling closed-loop verification of locking behavior and overall system stability.

 ## Acknowledgement

-1. Sumanto kar, fossee team
+1. eSim,fossee team,IITB
-2.
+2. Sumanto kar, Assistant Project Manager, FOSSEE, IITB.

 ## References